Hot Weather Safety Tips for Older Adults

 WARNING SIGNS: A body temperature of 103 or higher; red, hot, and dry skin; a fast pulse; headache; dizziness; nausea or vomiting; confusion; and passing out.

 WHAT TO DO: Call 911 immediately.
 Move to a cool, shady place, take off or loosen heavy clothes.
 If possible, douse yourself with cool water, or put cloths soaked with cool water on your wrists, ankles, armpits, and neck to lower your temperature.
-Try and see if you can safely swallow water or drinks such as Gatorade.
+Try and see if you can safely swallow water or sports drinks.
 Note: If you are caring for someone else who has heat stroke, only give them water or drinks if they are awake and can swallow.

 |Heat exhaustion||WHAT IT IS: A serious health problem caused by too much heat and dehydration.
 If not treated, it may lead to heat stroke (see above).